BIDS-numpy/numpy-paper/letters/editor-response.md

 is the best array programming library.
 We believe it is, but respect the choice of those who prefer languages like Matlab and R.

+We agree that an abuse of vector syntax can produce dense, hard-to-read code.
+However, we did not find evidence to support the statement that "vectorization is known to be hard for new programmers".
+Furthermore, we have taught statistical & scientific computing extensively, and in our experience vector syntax is no harder to teach than many other programming concepts.

-We could not find support for their statement that "vectorization is known to be hard for new programmers".
-Further, while not a focus of our review, we did briefly mention that there are other powerful scientific computing environments:
+While not a focus of our review, we did briefly mention that there are other powerful scientific computing environments:

 > The design of this new tool was informed by other powerful interactive
 > programming languages for scientific computing such as Basis, Yorick,